Note: As an Amazon Associate I earn from qualifying purchases. This means that I get commissions for purchases made through links in this post.

 We don’t often realize this, but our brain recognizes work in groups.
 For example, reading and writing are related tasks associated with our brain’s comprehension and language functions.
 Hence, the two can be grouped and performed at the same time.
 You can read a book and simultaneously make lecture notes from it to save your time.

 Yes, even when multitasking, you must prioritize one task over the other, depending on its level of importance and urgency.
-For example, if you are washing the dishes and answer calls on the speakerphone, which one do you think is the priority amongst the two?
+For example, if you are washing the dishes and answering calls on the speakerphone, which one do you think is the priority amongst the two?

 Correct, it is the urgent call that you received from your landlord about the rent renewal contract.
 It was so important to accept that urgent call that you decided to take the call, as you were washing the dishes.